Updated February 15, 2020.

 Kelvingrove Art Gallery and Museum

-Whether you like to look at sculptures or take in restored art Kelvingrove Museum really has something for everyone.
+Whether you like to look at sculptures or take in restored art Kelvingrove Museum has something for everyone.
 There’s also uhh… Taxidermy.
-Though entry is free it’s encouraged to make a donation to assist with the upkeep of the building.
+Though entry is free it’s encouraged to donate to assist with the upkeep of the building.
 Bonus tip – make sure to stick around for the organ recital, it’s truly enchanting.

 I’m a no expense spared kinda gal when it comes to eating.
 From freshly made sushi at a chef’s table in Japan to a 30-course Michelin star meal in Barcelona.
 For me, it’s undoubtedly one of the most unique ways to remember a city and to capture a moment.
 That being said not every great meal has to cost $$$ so I’m including some of the best cheap eats in Glasgow as well as the best restaurants in Glasgow to check out if you have a few more fun tokens to play with.